hamstergene/p5/README.md

 * If pattern does not contain '/', it matches filename only.
 * If pattern has '/', it matches paths, relative to the workspace root.
 * Patterns are matched using `fnmatch` (supports `*` wildcards).
 * `.p4ignore` file itself is not ignored by default.
-You may want to add it there if don't keep it under version control.
+You should add it there youself when you are not going to keep it under version control.

 ## Misc